-I’m currently a HackNY ‘18 Fellow and I will start soon as an intern at SeamlessDocs.
-Outside of my work, I am currently a pro-bono product manager for the Manhattan District Attorney’s Office, helping them build tools to fight human trafficking.
+I was a HackNY ‘18 Fellow before immigration issues forced me to leave the United States.
+I am currently also a volunteer product manager for the Manhattan District Attorney’s Office, helping them build tools to fight human trafficking.
 You can find my resumé here.

 I graduated in May from Haverford College with a major Computer Science and a minor in Linguistics.
 My senior thesis was on how a dependently-typed functional programming language can be used to verify parts of an implementation of a single-transferrable vote counter.
 My advisor was Professor Richard Eisenberg at Bryn Mawr College.